SYDE 351 - Systems Models I

 Grading Scheme: Midterm (25%) + Project (25%) + Final exam (50%) Weighting may be adjusted later at my discretion.

 Assignments.
 Suggested textbook problems will be listed on the topics webpage.
 You can get help with these in the tutorials, from TAs, or from me.
-The first line for efficient communication is email, and especially the course listserv which is a great resource for communal discussion.
+The first line for efficient communication is email.
 Some of the course material is NOT in the textbook, and the texbook has a somewhat meagre collection of problems anyway, with sketchy solutions.
 I recommend supplementing these by exploring the course topics with your own problems, simulation, and so on, until you feel confident in your understanding, can apply the concepts, and do the computation.
 You can hand your work in at any time to get feedback.

 Project.
 The project is an important component of this course (I think it is actually the most important part).
 A physical system will be selected meeting characteristics (rules) to be given by me.
 Working in groups of THREE, you are to: (i) build a benchtop prototype of the system; (ii) develop a mathematical model of the system; (iii) simulate the system behaviour and compare to the results of physical testing to validate your model; (iv) prepare a report.
 You will be expected to keep individual note books to document your personal involvement.
 Further details on the project will be provided as soon as possible.
-Show and Tell: date to be announced.
+Show and Tell: Friday 24 July 2015: morning.